 In order to offer an omnichannel retail service, it’s pivotal to have the first-hand experience of your brand.
 Evaluate the performances of your channels and services.
 Take note of the positive and negative factors from the shopping experience.
 Don’t forget to cover all the channels that you are selling on.
 If you are selling on the brick-and-mortar shop, visit the shop and complete your shopping.
 Do the same for the online store if you are conducting an e-commerce store.

 After you are done with the evaluation of your existing channels and scrutinized the platforms you are not using, it’s time to focus on connecting the different components of your omnichannel operation.
-You can conduct in two different ways.
+You can conduct this in two different ways.
 Either go for one omnichannel retail solution where all your inventory, customer, and sales data will be in one platform or merge different solutions so that data flows from one platform to the other.
 Remember that inventory management should be your first priority while connecting your sales channels as having real-time inventory visibility is key to running omnichannel operation.
 Additionally, don’t forget to do a stock count to see if the numbers in the system match with the inventory in-store.

 Twenty years back, no one thought about offering retail services utilizing multiple channels surely, and thinking about it would also appear ludicrous at that time.
 Looking at the preferences of shoppers, we can assert that having an omnichannel retail service is indispensable for businesses to thrive nowadays.
 The majority of the buyers now tend to hit multiple touchpoints before snapping up their desired items.
 Hence, it will be unwise for retailers to restrict themselves into a few platforms.
 Rather, they should take advantage of multiple channels and incorporate them to achieve the desired growth.